-Alias is a user defined name for an expression in a query.
+An alias is a user-defined name for an expression in a query.

 expr AS alias

-AS— keyword for defining aliases.
-You can define alias for a table name or a column name in SELECT clause skipping
+AS— The keyword for defining aliases.
+You can define the alias for a table name or a column name in a

 In the CAST function, the